wang2510/take-home-assignment-graphql-simplyrets/PLEASE_READ_FIRST.md

 # Submission

-Once you are satisfied with your assignment, please publish your code and your README file to a Git repository.
-Please ignore the node_modules folder.
+Once you are satisfied with your assignment, please publish your code (ignore the `node_modules` folder) to a Git repository and send the repository link to `eng.assignment@sideinc.com`.

 # Getting started